Doping in sport

-In competitive sports, doping is the use of banned athletic performance-enhancing drugs by athletic competitors as a way of cheating.
+In competitive sports, doping is the use of banned athletic performance-enhancing drugs (PEDs) by athletes as a way of cheating.
+As stated in the World Anti-Doping Code by WADA, doping is defined as the occurrence of one or more of the anti-doping rule violations outlined in Article 2.1 through Article 2.11 of the Code.
 The term doping is widely used by organizations that regulate sporting competitions.
-The use of drugs to enhance performance is considered unethical, and is prohibited by most international sports organizations, including the International Olympic Committee.
+The use of drugs to enhance performance is considered unethical and is prohibited by most international sports organizations, including the International Olympic Committee.
 Furthermore, athletes (or athletic programs) taking explicit measures to evade detection exacerbate the ethical violation with overt deception and cheating.

-The origins of doping in sports go back to the very creation of sport itself.
+The origins of doping in sports go back to the creation of the sport itself.
 From ancient usage of substances in chariot racing to more recent controversies in doping in baseball, doping in tennis, doping at the Olympic Games, and doping at the Tour de France, popular views among athletes have varied widely from country to country over the years.
-The general trend among authorities and sporting organizations over the past several decades has been to strictly regulate the use of drugs in sport.
-The reasons for the ban are mainly the health risks of performance-enhancing drugs, the equality of opportunity for athletes, and the exemplary effect of drug-free sport for the public.
+The general trend among authorities and sporting organizations over the past several decades has been to regulate the use of drugs in sports strictly.
+The reasons for the ban are mainly the health risks of performance-enhancing drugs, the equality of opportunity for athletes, and the exemplary effect of drug-free sports for the public.
 Anti-doping authorities state that using performance-enhancing drugs goes against the "spirit of sport".

 History

-The use of drugs in sports goes back centuries, about all the way back to the very invention of the concept of sports.
+The use of drugs in sports goes back centuries, about back to the very invention of the concept of sports.
 In ancient times, when the fittest of a nation were selected as athletes or combatants, they were fed diets and given treatments considered beneficial to help increase muscle.
-For instance, Scandinavian mythology says Berserkers could drink a mixture called "butotens" to greatly increase their physical power at the risk of insanity, which is thought to have been prepared using the Amanita muscaria mushroom.
+For instance, Scandinavian mythology says Berserkers could drink a mixture called "butotens" to greatly improve their physical power at the risk of insanity, which is thought to have been prepared using the Amanita muscaria mushroom.

 The ancient Olympics in Greece have been alleged to have had forms of doping.
 In ancient Rome, where chariot racing had become a huge part of their culture, athletes drank herbal infusions to strengthen them before chariot races.

+From that moment, people started to introduce their specific diets to improve their performance.
+Lots of athletes were mainly focusing on achieving superiority and winning the competition by increasing muscle strength capacity, and endurance.
+Charmis, the Spartan winner of the Stade race in the Olympic Games of 668BC, introduced the special diet of consuming enough dried figs during the training period.

 A participant in an endurance walking race in Britain, Abraham Wood, said in 1807 that he had used laudanum (which contains opiates) to keep him awake for 24 hours while competing against Robert Barclay Allardyce.
 By April 1877, walking races had stretched to 500 mi and the following year, also at the Agricultural Hall in Islington, London, to 520 mi.
 The Illustrated London News chided: